tomsksoft-llc/ci-deploy-scripts-bash/README.md

 Just set `/home/myuser/myproject/site` as document root for your web server.

 To see all possibilities of the deploy script just start it without arguments.

+<b>Resolve external dependences of your project</b>

+Lookup for function `deploy_project_environment()` and add the post handlers to link the external files/directories into your deployed version of the project.
+See examples in comments within the function body.